 A milestone is an event of particular importance in a project.
-In the simplest sense, it marks the end of a stage on a route.
-However, the focus is not on passing a deadline, but on achieving a goal.
-For example, a hike over the Alps next Friday would not be a milestone – generally speaking this is just the date – but the crossing of the border between Austria and Italy would be.
-As a result, milestones are not fixed in time – in many project management tools, they can be set if necessary – and have no duration, as they “only” indicate important events or occurrences.
+It is usually the beginning or end of a stage on a route.
+However, the focus is not on the passing of a deadline, but on the achievement of a goal.
+For example, on a hike across the Alps, a milestone would not be the next Friday – generally speaking, the date – but the crossing of the border between Austria and Italy.
+This means that milestones are not fixed in time – in many project management tools they can be fixed if necessary – and they do not have a duration, as they are “merely” a marking of important events.

-When managing projects, milestones facilitate project planning as well as project implementation and control.
-They often divide project progress into verifiable stages.
-They can be used as an approval at the beginning of a project phase or as a phase completion at the end of a phase.
-Milestones can also be used within individual project phases.
-There is no typical number of milestones per project; in other words, milestones can be used as often as you like.
+In project management, milestones facilitate project planning as well as project implementation and control.
+They often divide the course of the project into verifiable stages.
+They can be used as a phase release at the beginning of a project phase or as a phase completion at the end of a phase.
+They can also be used within individual project phases, whereby there is no “typical” number per project, so they can be used as often as desired.

 The use of milestones